 The OctopusGripper, however, would never be confused with a supervillain weapon, and be more likely to work tentacle-to-shoulder with humans on an assembly line or distribution center.
 The outer surface is soft silicone, which covers a textile material that fills with pneumatics, up to 2 bar, to provide movement.

-As the air chamber expands, the OctopusGripper begins to curl around an object like a real octopus would.
+As the air chamber expands, the OctopusGripper begins to curl around an object as a real octopus would.
 If it ever hit you, it would do about as much damage as a Dr. Scholl’s orthotic foot insert.
 If it grabbed you, it would feel like you were getting your blood pressure measured.

 Real octopi, of course, have suction cups to keep their prey from wriggling away, a feature also used by many conventional grippers.
 Here, each suction cup has a tiny tube running from it to a Venturi valve that converts pressure to a vacuum.